-She understands how economic inequities and systemic racism has led to many of the problems facing too many Rockfordians today.
+Angela understands how economic inequities and systemic racism have led to many of the problems facing too many Rockfordians today.
 As a parent of young children and as the owner of a business directly affected by COVID-19, she has a personal stake in the fight for working families and for policies to promote safe, worker-empowered economic recovery and address the failing economic and social structures exposed by the pandemic.

 Angela is also a vocal advocate for racial equity and criminal justice reform, appropriately-funded public services and public safety, housing stability, environmental protections, accessible healthcare, and labor rights.